 b.
-Board Type and Decision: In a records review conducted on 27 September 2024, and by a 5-0 vote, the Board determined the discharge is inequitable based on the applicant's onetime driving under the influence and remorse outweighed the applicants DUI basis for separation.
-Therefore, the Board voted to grant relief in the form of an upgrade to the characterization of service to Honorable and directed the issue of a new DD Form 214 changing the separation authority to AR 635-200, paragraph 14-12a, the narrative reason for separation to Misconduct (Minor Infractions), and the separation code to JKN.
-The Board determined the RE Code was proper and equitable and voted not to change it.
+Board Type and Decision: In a records review conducted on 18 September 2024, and by a 5-0 vote, the Board determined the discharge is inequitable based on the applicant's PTSD due to MST mitigating the applicant's Alcohol Rehabilitation Failure and DUI basis for separation.
+Therefore, the Board voted to grant relief in the form of an upgrade of the characterization of service to Honorable and changed the separation authority to AR 635-200, paragraph 14-12a.
+Accordingly, the narrative reason for separation was changed to Misconduct (Minor Infractions), with a corresponding separation code of JKN.
+The Board voted and determined the reentry eligibility (RE) code was proper and equitable due to the applicant's BH diagnosis warranting consideration prior to reentry of military service.